 To find out if you can fund a solicitor with a No Win No Fee agreement, speak to a member of our team today on the telephone number below.

-For advice and to find out if your case qualifies and meets the CICA criteria, please speak to an adviser today.
+For advice and to find out if your case qualifies and meets the CICA criteria, please speak to an advisor today.
 They can be reached as follows:

 The link below explains eligibility for making a CICA claim: